brunoborges/jdx/README.md

 jdx scan

 # Pin a runtime and compile version
-jdx pin --project --runtime 21 --compile 17
+jdx pin --runtime 21 --compile 17

 # This creates a .jdxrc file in your project root
 cat .jdxrc